 To achieve the goals of both plans, the Planning Commission will partner with municipalities and other stakeholders.
 The department is focused on quality customer service and is organized into the following activities: Community Planning Services, Infrastructure and Plan Review Services, Planning Information Services, Transportation Planning and Programming Services, and Agricultural Development Services.

 Specific projects for 2018 include:

-- Landscapes2, the County's Comprehensive Policy Plan will be updated through the use of stakeholder groups, surveys and a steering committee;
+- Landscapes3, the County's Comprehensive Policy Plan update will be completed through the use of a steering committee and public input process;

 - Phoenixville Area Multi-Modal Study will be designed to remove barriers to transportation choices;

 - Brandywine Battlefield Strategic Landscapes project will further define this Revolutionary War cultural resource of national significance;

 - Agricultural Zoning Guidance for Municipalities will provide resources for balancing farm operations with municipal regulation;

-- Chester Valley Trail project will investigate the feasibility of extending the trail west from Exton to Downingtown; and
+- Chester Valley Trail West project will investigate the feasibility of extending the trail west from Downingtown to Atglen;

 - Urban centers will be provided technical planning assistance, including holding a forum; and

 - Housing options will be explored, including a report on the use of accessory apartments.